|

 As a child I loved going on trips to castles and old houses,

+searching for hidden passages and climbing spiral staircases.
 When I was little, my parents made me a dolls house.
 I was fascinated

 by all the miniature pieces of furniture and pots and pans